certara/pyDarwin/docs/Usage.rst

 --------------

 The results.csv file contains key information about all models that are run in a more user-friendly format.
-This file can be used to make plots to monitor progress of the search or to identify models that had unexpected results (Crashes)
+This file can be used to make plots to monitor progress of the search or to identify models that had unexpected results (crashes)

 File Structure and Naming